joloujo/mechanical-mirror/README.md

 # Mechanical Mirror

 This is the code for the Mechanical Mirror project from Olin's 2023 Principles of Integrated Engineering class.
+The website for this project can be found [here](https://olincollege.github.io/pie-2023-03/mechanical-mirror/).

 ## Code Structure Diagram